 Joseph Gurwin is elected Chair of the UJA-Federation’s Board of Directors (1988-1991).
 The UJA-Federation’s AIDS initiative begins to provide care, home hospice, and education for nearly one quarter of all AIDS patients in the New York metropolitan area.

 David G. Sacks is elected the second President of UJA-Federation (1989-1992).

 Irwin Hochberg is elected Chair of UJA-Federation’s Board of Directors (1991-1994).
 In “Operation Solomon,” 14,000 Ethiopian Jews are evacuated to Israel within 36 hours.

 Alan S. Jaffe becomes the third President of UJA-Federation (1992-1995).

-UJA-Federation of NY in partnership with network agencies, raised $2 million and successfully developed the first of many NORCs supported in part by the Robert Wood Johnson Foundation.
+The UJA-Federation of NY, in partnership with network agencies, raises $2 million and successfully developed the first of many NORCs supported in part by the Robert Wood Johnson Foundation.

 James S. Tisch becomes the fifth President of UJA-Federation (1998-2001).

 John S. Ruskay becomes CEO and Executive Vice-President of the UJA-Federation (1999-2014).